-Additionally, the bill modifies the applicability of Chapter 1101 by adding exemptions for transactions involving the sale, lease, or transfer of real property interests in minerals, standing timber, and other energy sources.
-It also includes provisions for transactions involving limited partnerships and limited liability companies, allowing certain employees and partners to conduct real estate transactions without regulation.
-The bill aims to streamline the regulatory framework for specific real estate transactions, thereby reducing the burden on individuals and entities involved in these activities.
+Additionally, the bill modifies the applicability of Chapter 1101 by adding exemptions for specific transactions.
+Notably, it allows for the sale, lease, or transfer of real property interests in minerals, mining, standing timber, and other energy sources without requiring regulation.
+It also includes provisions for transactions involving limited partnerships and limited liability companies, specifying that certain employees and partners can conduct real estate transactions without being subject to the commission's oversight.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.

 Statutes affected: Introduced: Occupations Code 1101.002, Occupations Code 1101.005 (Occupations Code 1101)